lyntechi/lyntechi/README.md

 Hi, I'm Lynda!
 I'm a software engineer who is passionate about making open-source more accessible, creating technology to make people happy and I also enjoy teaching web development to others looking to learn.

-- 🔭 I’m currently working on ...
-Drupal Front-End Development
+- 🔭 I’m constantly working on ...
+Drupal Front-End Development and React.js Projects
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...lyndasantiag@gmail.com